 Transistor Audio Equipment with Plenty of Tubey Magic

 A similar syndrome was then operating with the home audio equipment manufacturers as well.
-Early transistor gear by the likes of Marantz, McIntosh and Sherwood, just to name three I happen to be familiar with, still retained much of the rich, natural, sweet, grain-free sound of the better tube equipment of the day.
+Early transistor gear by the likes of Marantz, McIntosh and Sherwood, just to name three I happen to be familiar with, still retained much of the smooth, rich, natural, sweet, grain-free sound of the better tube equipment of the day.

 Very low power, 15 watts a channel.
 No wonder it sounded so good.

-Stick With the 4 Digit Originals (SD 7269)
+Stick with the 4 Digit Originals (SD 7269)

 If you’re looking for a big production pop record that jumps out of your speakers, is full of TUBEY MAGIC, and has consistently good music, look no further.
 Until I picked up one of these nice originals, I had no idea how good this record could sound.
-For an early ’70s multi-track pop recording this is about as good as it gets (AGAIG as we like to say).
+For an early ’70s multi-track pop recording, this is about as good as it gets (AGAIG as we like to say).
 It’s rich, sweet, open, natural, smooth most of the time — in short, it’s got all the stuff we audiophiles LOVE.

 For the longest time our motto has been “Records for Audiophiles, Not Audiophile Records,” and we see no reason to change it.
 If anything, the current spate of manufacturers of Heavy Vinyl pressings are making records that get worse sounding by the day.
 Many of the most egregious offenders can be found here.